 Sequences can be loaded and saved in much the same way as for patches (see section 12).
 There are 2 banks of sequences each containing 8 sequences.
-Press the buttons when in sequence edit mode to access loading and saving.
+Press the DAD or DADE buttons when in sequence edit mode to access loading and saving.